Death of Allison Bailey

 Her discharge followed events after her blowing the whistle on bullying and a toxic work environment in the Guard in September 2020 and subsequent actions by the Guard in alleged retaliation against her in a misconduct investigation launched against her in December 2020.
-In January 2021 Bailey was pressured to report an alleged drugging and sexual assault incident by a subordinate soldier at an event with her unit.
+In January 2021 Bailey was pressured to report an alleged sexual assault incident by a subordinate soldier at an event with her unit.
 The sexual assault was referred to the Nevada Department of Public Safety, which could not secure enough evidence against the alleged attacker and closed the case in June 2021 due to "insufficient evidence for prosecution".
 Following the closure of the sexual assault investigation, the Nevada National Guard resumed its misconduct investigation, which resulted in a misconduct finding in a non-judicial hearing in September 2021.

 Bailey held an exemplary military record, rising to the rank of Sergeant first class, and being the senior noncommissioned officer at her unit stationed in Nevada up to the point of her whistleblowing report.
 Following her report, and the subsequent investigations by the Nevada National Guard, Bailey's health deteriorated.
 Bailey requested a medical disability discharge evaluation in 2022, which was denied.
 Subsequently, a separation hearing was held instead, and she was removed from the Guard on January 15, 2023, in an "other than honorable discharge".

 Bailey died six weeks later on March 4, 2023.
 Following Bailey's death, her case received in-depth news coverage and led to calls for a Department of Defense (DoD) investigation into the case, as well as several other victims of sexual assault and retaliation in response to whistleblowing coming forward.

 In January 2025, Felicia Cavanagh, Bailey's mother, filed a lawsuit on constitutional grounds against the State of Nevada, the Nevada National Guard and principal members of the Guard that were involved in Bailey's case, alleging wrongful death as a result of Bailey having been denied the right to a fair trial in a court-martial.

 The case sparked introduction of Nevada Senate Bill 95 in 2025, which would restore Nevada National Guard members right to a court-martial instead of being limited to a non-judicial punishment to allow them due process as guaranteed by the Constitution of the United States.